 Recently, a group of inductees completed their onboarding programme at a large, well-known pharmaceutical organisation.
 The company owns a number of iconic brands and understanding these brands, their target markets, product ranges and segmentation is a key part of what makes an employee successful and able to contribute to organisational goals.
-LINE was commissioned to redesign the onboarding programme, specifically to counter the failure of the existing programme to effectively tackle these issues.
+LEO Learning was commissioned to redesign the onboarding programme, specifically to counter the failure of the existing programme to effectively tackle these issues.

 As part of the work that we did, we sought to establish the characteristics that the organisation required from its employees – those things that would help reduce time-to-competence, increase levels of engagement and help them to understand and fit into the culture of the organisation quickly.
 One of the commercial drivers for redesigning the onboarding programme was that rate of attrition amongst new recruits was very high and this represented a serious financial drain for the company.